 Figure 8.
-Classification accuracy performance before and after using CHI-WSS algorithm

-Table 9a and Table 9b compare the performance accuracy of the NB classifier using CHI-WSS algorithm with popular wrapper based algorithms.
+Classification accuracy performance before and after using CHI-WSS algorithm of the NB classifier using CHI-WSS algorithm with popular wrapper based algorithms.
 In our experimental study we have considered 3 popular wrapper based approaches namely Correlation feature selection (CFS), WrapperSubset feature selection and Consistency-based subset feature selection.
-From the wins at the bottom of both tables, Naïve Bayesian classification with the CHI-WSS algorithm gave on the best accuracy results comparable to average the computationally intensive Wrapper Subset approach. results also show that by using the CHI-WSS algorithm we achieve on the average better dimensionality reduction compared to the widely recognized Wrapper Subset feature selection method.
+From the wins at the bottom of both tables, Naïve Bayesian classification with the CHI-WSS algorithm gave on the average best accuracy results comparable the to computationally intensive Wrapper Subset approach.
+The results also show that by using the CHI-WSS algorithm we achieve on the average better dimensionality reduction compared to the widely recognized Wrapper Subset feature selection method.